 In the exercise and rehab world, the phrase “Progress to Tolerance” occurs often.
 Tolerance is very subjective.
 Our suggestion is that when anyone instructs you to “exercise, progress, weight bear, etc. to tolerance”, that you ask for clarification on that person’s definition of tolerance.
 Every individual defines tolerance differently.
 If the goal is to repair or improve tissues, tolerance does not necessarily mean; all you can mentally bear.
 The subject of the ‘tolerance’ is not your mental fortitude, it is the tissue structure that you are trying to heal or improve.
-A better definition of the ‘to tolerance’ phrase may be ‘maximally tolerated therapeutic dose’.
+A better definition of the ‘to tolerance’ phrase may be ‘maximally beneficial therapeutic dose for the target tissues’.

 A couple of guidelines to use in assessing tolerance are baseline pain and recovery time.